reactivemarkets/reactive-docker/README.md

 To use this test-harness, you will need to obtain the following from your Reactive Markets
 representative:

-- the latest Reactive FIX specification.
+- latest Reactive FIX specification.
-- a secure token for the Reactive container registry.
+- secure token for the Reactive container registry.
 - passwords for database container images.

 ## Container Registry